yonatanmn/Cartiv/README.md

 import {createConnector} from 'cartiv';
 const connect = createConnector(React);

+//@viewPortDecorator // make sure other decorators that returns a Component (usually those who provide props) are above `connector` (since it controls state).
-@connect(textStore) //same signature as the mixin one class SimpleComp extends Component { ...
+@connect(textStore) //same signature as the mixin one
+@connect(otherStore, ['dogs', {'cats' : 'kittens'}])
+//@autobind //other decorators could be anywhere class SimpleComp extends Component { ...
 ```